kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

   - Instant messaging for one off questions and announcements
   - Video calls for discussing complicated questions and tasks
   - Paired programming for completing challenging development
-  - Working sessions to focus on sprint tasks and simulate working concurrently in a computer lab
+  - 'Group study' sessions to focus on sprint tasks and simulate working concurrently in a computer lab

-Working sessions were introduced later in the project to induce certain working conditions.
+'Group study' sessions were introduced later in the project to induce certain working conditions.
 Throughout the project, team memebers felt they were missing the opportunity to work together like we would have without virtual learning.
 These sessions helped provide the team with an opportunity to ask questions or work individually throughout a set period of time.

 ### 5.2 Team Member Roles
 Our members specialised in areas that initially piqued our interests.
 We agreed to have multiple people in each area, and if one area was uninteresting or frustrating, members could switch roles to maintain maximum motivation.
 When determining roles, we initially divided roles between front end and back end.
 Within front-end roles, members specialised in either Angular development or UX/UI.
 For back-end roles, members specialised in Mongo, Node, or Express.
-Members could choose 2-3 roles of their choosing, able to mix and match between the two categories.
+Members could choose 2-3 roles, and were able to mix and match between the two categories.
 In addition to these roles, we also assigned a project manager role.
-While each member did specialise, each also helped with varying development across sprints, allowing general knowledge in multiple areas.
+While we each specialized in a particular area, we also helped with other aspects of development, allowing for general knowledge in multiple areas.
 An overview of areas and contributions can be found below.

 ![Image](TeamRoles.png)

 ### 5.3 Sprint Overview